NFPA 70E/CSA Z462 – Workplace Standard for Electrical Safety

 Shock Risk Assessment and Approach Boundaries

-A shock risk assessment must be performed to determine the extent to which shock hazards exist and the associated required protective measures.
+A shock risk assessment shall be performed to identify shock hazards, estimate the likelihood and severity of injury or damage, and determine the associated required protective measures, including PPE.
 Because personnel will approach energized electrical conductors or other live circuit parts, limited and restricted approach boundaries must be determined in order to identify safe approach distances and the precautions required to minimize the possibility of shock.
-These boundaries are described in the illustration in the left margin and can be determined from tables in the standard.
+These boundaries are determined by consulting tables in the standard based on voltage and conductor type.

 Arc Flash Risk Assessment